m4r35n357/VisualOptimizers/README.md

 # Simple Gradient-free optimizers

-Currently three candidates:
+Currently three candidates , each with an OpenGL visualizer:

-* Nelder-Mead - multi-run mode for global optimization
+* Nelder-Mead - "multi-run" mode for global optimization, dual simplexes in OpenGL
-* Spiral Optimization (using "dual" rotations in OpenGL) - two algorithm strategies
+* Spiral Optimization - two algorithm strategies
-* Optimization by Cut (both strategies in OpenGL) - two algorithm strategies
+* Optimization by Cut - two algorithm strategies

 Presented for application in local or global optimization in up to 16 dimensions.
 Additionally there is a "random" optimizer (with no OpenGL visualization) to use as a base-line.